apereo/apereo.github.io/_posts/cas/2017-10-23-cas-multitenancy.md

 - Feature management, such as tickets, security, access strategy, flow customizations, etc.
 - ...

 In addition to the problem of isolating configuration per tenant, there also needs to be a mechanism by which CAS may shake hands with each tenant to recognize and activate their connected configuration.
-Furthermore, any design needs to also carefully weigh and evaluate possibilities of *feature imbalance* which is the problem of introducing capabilities requested by the tenant without impact and side-effects to others and doing so in such a way to ensure all tenants can get their fair share of system capabilities if and when asked.
+Furthermore, any design needs to also carefully weigh and evaluate possibilities of *feature imbalance* which is the problem of introducing capabilities requested by a tenant without impact and side-effects to others and doing so in such a way to ensure all tenants can get their fair share of system capabilities if and when asked.

 If all of this sounds complex and seems like a lot of work, it is simply because it is.
 If this is something you desire to see in your deployment, please [reach out](https://twitter.com/misagh84).

-While support for multi-tenancy in the above terms and conditions in absent in CAS today, in this tutorial I wish to uncover *a few* aspects of the CAS software that may prove as viable alternatives or shortcuts for the time being to handle multitenancy-like features.
+While support for multi-tenancy in the above terms and conditions is absent in CAS today, in this tutorial I wish to uncover *a few* aspects of the CAS software that may prove as viable alternatives or shortcuts for the time being to handle multitenancy-like features.

 # Scenario